Joanna Harrington, BA, JD, PhD

 About

-A supporter of connecting academic research with communities beyond the university, her work has been cited by the Supreme Court of Canada, the Constitution Committee of the UK House of Lords, Canada's Standing Committee on Justice and Human Rights in the House of Commons, Canada's Standing Senate Committee on Human Rights, the Parliament of Australia's Joint Standing Committee on Trade and Investment Growth, the OECD Working Group on Bribery, the International Law Association's Committee on International Human Rights Law and Practice, and the UN Special Rapporteur on extrajudicial, summary or arbitrary executions.
-Media mentions include The New York Times, The South China Morning Post, CBC News, The Globe and Mail, the National Post, and Maclean's.
+The impact of her scholarship extends beyond academia to influence both policy making and legal practice.
+Her work has been cited by the Supreme Court of Canada, the Constitution Committee of the House of Lords, Canada’s House of Commons Standing Committee on Justice and Human Rights, Canada’s Standing Senate Committee on Human Rights, the Parliament of Australia’s Joint Standing Committee on Trade and Investment Growth, the OECD Working Group on Bribery, the International Law Association’s Committee on International Human Rights Law and Practice, and the UN Special Rapporteur on extrajudicial, summary or arbitrary executions.
+It can also be found mentioned in Library of Parliament briefing papers in both Canada and the United Kingdom, while her media mentions include The New York Times, The South China Morning Post, CBC News, The Globe and Mail, the National Post, and Maclean’s.

-Educated in Canada and the United Kingdom, she received a Bachelor of Arts degree in history and political science from the University of British Columbia, a Juris Doctor degree from the University of Victoria, and a Doctor of Philosophy degree in law from the University of Cambridge, where she was a Tapp scholar at Gonville and Caius College.
+Professor Harrington holds a Bachelor of Arts in history and political science from the University of British Columbia, a Juris Doctor from the University of Victoria, and a Doctor of Philosophy in Law from the University of Cambridge, where she was a Tapp scholar at Gonville and Caius College and a Pegasus Scholar with the Inns of Court.
 She also holds a diploma in human rights law from the Academy of European Law at the European University Institute in Italy.
-After articling with one of Canada's largest law firms, she qualified as a lawyer in British Columbia in 1995, and Ontario in 2002.
-She also worked as a foreign-trained lawyer in London, England through the Pegasus Trust scheme with the Inns of Court.
+She articled with one of Canada's largest law firms and qualified as a lawyer in British Columbia in 1995, and then Ontario in 2002.

-Her career has led to several honours, including the Canadian Bar Association-Alberta Branch & Law Society of Alberta Distinguished Service Award in Legal Scholarship 2022, the Canadian Council on International Law Scholarly Paper Award 2019, the Honourable Tevie H. Miller Teaching Excellence Award 2019, the Canadian Association of Law Teachers Prize for Academic Excellence 2018, a Fulbright Scholar award 2016, a Killam Annual Professorship 2012, and the Martha Cook Piper Research Prize 2007.
+Her career has been recognized with numerous honours, including the Canadian Bar Association-Alberta Branch & Law Society of Alberta Distinguished Service Award in Legal Scholarship (2022), the inaugural Canadian Council on International Law Scholarly Paper Award (2019), the Canadian Association of Law Teachers Prize for Academic Excellence (2018), and a Fulbright Scholar Award (2016).
+She has received several research grants from the Social Sciences and Humanities Research Council (SSHRC), and within the University of Alberta, she is a past recipient of the Honourable Tevie H. Miller Teaching Excellence Award (2019), a Killam Annual Professorship (2012), and the Martha Cook Piper Research Prize (2007).

 Announcements